 The interpreter consists of two parts.
 The CPU side is the part of the program, that interacts with both the GPU and the caller.
-An overview of the components and the workflow of the interpreter is shown in Figure 3.4.
-Once the interpreter has received the expressions, they are pre-processed.
-This ensures that the expressions are valid, and that they are transformed into the intermediate representation needed to evaluate them.
-The result of this pre-processing step is then sent to the GPU, which performs the actual interpretation of the expressions.
-In addition to the expressions, the data for the variables and parameters must also be sent to the GPU.
+An overview on the components and the workflow of the interpreter can be seen in Figure 3.4.
+Once the interpreter receives the expressions, they are pre-processed.
+This ensures the expressions are valid, and that they are transformed into the intermediate representation needed for evaluating them.
+The results of this pre-processing are then sent to the GPU, which performs the actual interpretation of the expressions.
+Alongside the expressions, the data for the variables and parameters also needs to be sent to the GPU.
+Once all the data resides on the GPU, the interpreter kernel can be dispatched.
+It needs to be noted, that for each of the expressions, a separate kernel will be dispatched.
+As already described, this decision has been made to reduce thread divergence and therefore increase performance.
+In fact, dispatching the same kernel multiple times with different expressions, means, there will not occur any thread divergence as explained later.
+Once the GPU has finished evaluating all expressions with all variable sets, the result will be stored in a matrix on the GPU.
+The CPU then retrieves the results and returns them to the caller in the format specified by the requirements.